 Pak Choi Noodles

-Make this under 30 minutes vegan adaptable pak choi recipe.
-The pak choi is fried with garlic and ginger, then poached in a soy based sauce.
+You can whip up this lovely pak choi recipe in under 30 minutes, and it's super simple to create a vegan version.
+The pak choi is fried with garlic and ginger, then poached in a soy-based sauce - delish.

 Prep time: 10 minutes